Areas of expertise

 but,

-undercover operator generates a report(s) in the form of GPS stamped, date stamped, time stamped digital video(s), digital photo(s) and word document(s).
-This revealing, surgically targeted and infinitely definitive report is couriered or emailed from the undercover operator observer to corporate headquarters.
-The information contained within the report can be impartially digested by select personnel at head office without Social Contamination.
+undercover operator generates a report(s) in the form of multiple digital video(s), digital photo(s) and word document(s) report(s).
+This revealing, surgically targeted and infinitely definitive report is transported by the undercover operator observer to corporate headquarters.
+The information contained within the report can be confidentially and impartially digested by select personnel at head office without Social Compromise/Contamination.
 Thus, high quality decisions are made by the right people in the right location with the right information.
-This may give rise to necessary and appropriate changes as it relates to High Risk Employees as well as business process.
+This may give rise to necessary and appropriate changes as it relates to

 The results are eye opening, definitive and compelling.